 In my last journalism job before I moved into PR we used to love getting letters of complaint.
-Not the well-justified ones, obviously, but the ones berating us for taking a position with which the writers disagreed.
+Not the well-justified ones, obviously, but the ones berating us for taking a position with which the correspondents disagreed.

 We would often publish these letters in full, responding simply with a photograph of the editor-in-chief’s bare @rse.

 There are some requests for corrections that are perfectly reasonable, of course.
-I could only chuckle and comply when the PR representative of one of the big four audit firms politely requested that I fix a typo in an item of online coverage by putting the letter “o” back into the term “accountancy firm”.
+I could only chuckle and comply when the PR representative of one of the big four auditors politely requested that I fix a typo in an item of online coverage by putting the letter “o” back into the term “accountancy firm”.

-I recall another occasion, though, when a hapless PR agent rang to request that I remove what she told me was an incorrect figure from the online version of an article I had written about the (lavish in my opinion) fit-out of a new building belonging to a public body.
+I recall another occasion, though, when a hapless PR agent rang to request that I remove what she told me was an incorrect figure from the online version of an article I had written about the (lavish in my opinion) fit-out of a new building belonging to a large public body.
 The body in question had turned down a Freedom of Information request and the contractor had not been forthcoming with the cost of the project.

 I, consequently, did some digging in the publicly available accounts relevant to the project, made an estimate based on this and published it.

 I would, of course, have corrected my estimated figure if the PR agent for the contractor had provided me with the actual number.
 I probably would even have removed the figure if she could have explained the purported flaw in my methodology.